section-engineering-education/engineering-education/articles/creating-a-simple-real-time-chat-app-with-react-socket-io-with-e2e-encryption/index.md

 **Step 4**

-Next, let's code the file `/home/home.js` which acts as our homepage page, where the user keys in the user name and romm name is joining.
+Next, let's code the file `/home/home.js` which acts as our homepage page, where the user keys in the user name and room name is joining.

 The code for the file is as below: